xseris/NJAE/README.md

 Runs with Java 8,

-Easiest way to run is to import the maven project in yor favourite Java IDE.
+Easiest way to run is to import the maven project in your favourite Java IDE.
 Feel free to make your jar from there or by maven...

 ### Some screenshots